An Online Al-Anon Family Group

 K2H suggests that you read about sponsorship in the CAL pamphlet P-31 "Sponsorship -- What It's About", the section on sponsorship in the CAL book "How Al-Anon Works" and the readings on sponsorship in Al-Anon's daily meditation books.

-If you would like to be a sponsor or are looking for a sponsor, contact us.
+If you are a member of Key to Harmony and you would like to be a sponsor or are looking for a sponsor, use this form to let us know.
 Your email will be forwarded to the Sponsorship Committee.

 Some of the information on this website is copyrighted by Al-Anon Family Group Headquarters, Inc., 1600 Corporate Landing Parkway, Virginia Beach, Va.
 23454.
 The use of such Conference Approved Literature here does not constitute endorsement of this website by AFG, WSO, or any other entities.
 If you have any questions or comments about this website or would like to report any inoperative links or pages, please contact us.